tud-arb/esl/README.md

    python main.py
    ```

 Progress bars will appear while loading large order book files.
-This takes up to 15 minutes to run for 7 days' worth of data.
+It takes about 5 minutes to load 1 day of data on my machine.
 For the sake of consistency, I have already downloaded and processed a week of data for BTCUSDT, from 01.12.2025 to 07.12.2025.
 DO NOT push the raw data files to Github.

 ---